-Before we begin, we’d like to offer a big congratulations to Alec and the entire team at Orchard for the fabulous achievement on the IB authorisation, well done.
+Bipasha: Before we begin, we’d like to offer our heartiest congratulations to Alec and the entire team at Orchard for the fabulous achievement on the IB authorisation.
+Well done!

-We’re really happy, there’s been a boom in the community, the parents, the students and the staff are absolutely thrilled particularly to achieve it in such a short span of time and with such a positive rapport.
-It really has brought the year to an end in a really nice way.
+Alec: We’re really happy.
+There’s been a boom in the community, the parents, the students, and the staff are absolutely thrilled particularly to achieve it in such a short span of time and with such a positive rapport.
+It really has brought the year to an end in a nice way.

-The community spirit was very evident despite the fact that a lot of visits were actually done virtually.
-That’s quite incredible.
+Bipasha: The community spirit in the school was very evident in the report despite the fact that a lot of the IB visits were done virtually (due to the pandemic).

-It has happened over 2 years since the start of EtonHouse Orchard in 2018, and has been quite a journey.
-Today’s podcast is primarily to also support families, students as well as parents to make decisions with regards to their high school qualification and as well as some of the questions they may have regarding the IB Diploma.
+Today’s podcast is primarily to support families- students as well as parents to make decisions with regards to their high school qualification and as well as some of the more deeper questions they may have regarding the IB Diploma.

 When you think about the IB Diploma, there is a central part- the core.
-It is made up of 3 elements that all students do.
+It is made up of 3 elements.

 - Theory of knowledge- students get to investigate how they learn, how they understand things and where their knowledge comes from as well as certain vices that develop when they are learning.

 - Creativity, action and service- they investigate needs in their local community and design ways to serve their community in a creative way, helping to address those needs.
 For example, working in a soup kitchen or helping out at young people’s homes.